-Springfield is home to eight of the region's fourteen largest employers, including Mass Mutual, Baystate Health Systems, MGM, Smith & Wesson, and Weldon Outpatient Rehab.
+Springfield is home to eight of the region's twenty largest employers, including Mass Mutual Life Insurance, Solutia (a Division of Monsanto Chemical Co.), and Smith & Wesson.
 Major cultural institutions include the Springfield Symphony, City Stage, Springfield Civic Center, and the Springfield Library and Museums Association - all of which are located in a historic downtown campus setting.
 Springfield is also home to four colleges and four hospitals.